romaricdrigon/GFMarkdownEditor/README.md

 Other features include a decent editor (using Ace Editor), with syntax highlighting, the ability to save a document to localStorage (automatically when you try to leave the page), access to GFM cheat sheet.

-## Online demo

-You can test/use it here: [http://gfmeditor.romaricdrigon.fr/](http://gfmeditor.romaricdrigon.fr/)

-The demo maybe outdated regarding this Github repository!

 ## Quick install

 It uses [Twitter Bower](https://github.com/twitter/bower) to fetch assets, just run ```bower install```